acl-star/sky/README.md

 # sky
-a platform for astronomy big data processing
+a platform for astronomical big data processing